goinnn/django-tables2-reports/README.rst

 * `django-tables2 <http://pypi.python.org/pypi/django-tables2/>`_ (>=0.11.0, tested to 0.13.0)
 * `xlwt <http://pypi.python.org/pypi/xlwt/>`_ or `pyExcelerator <http://pypi.python.org/pypi/pyExcelerator/>`_ (>=0.6.4a) or  (>=7.2) (These are optionals, to export to xls.
 Default to xlwt if available)

+If you use python3, and you want export to xls use this version of the `xlwt <https://github.com/edschofield/xlwt>`_ if this `pull requests <https://github.com/python-excel/xlwt/pull/32>`_ is not merged still.

 Installation